User37som/libbitcoin/bx-ec-to-wif.md

 -h [--help]          Get a description and instructions for this command.
 -u [--uncompressed]  Associate the result with the uncompressed public
                      key format.
+-v [--version]       The desired WIF version, defaults to 128.

 Arguments (positional):